gshklovs/notes_index/README.md

-# notes_index Hello World Template
+# Vite: React + FastAPI + GitHub Actions template for agents

 This project provides a minimal FastAPI backend with a Vite + React frontend.
-It demonstrates end‑to‑end functionality with automated tests.
+It implemenets a GitHub Actions workflow for running tests on every push and pull request using pytest and vitest.
+AGENTS.MD is used for improved PRs from OpenAI Codex.

 ## Requirements
 - Python 3.10+